maxvdaa6/UB_Enginnering_tools/Documentation/Activity1_Robotic_Engineering_Tools.md

 - Verify that the 2 pictures appear below.
 Update your name below.
 - `Sync` your changes to your github project as explained in previous section.

-Once each student from the Laboratory subgroup has updated this github project from the Director github project, each student can upload the Activity 1 Delivery with:
-- Your github project link (something like: `https://github.com/your_username/UB_Engineering_Tools`)

 **Activity Director:** Manel Puig i Vidal
 <figure style="display: inline-block; text-align: center; margin: 10px;">
   <img src="./Images/code.png" width="200" style="vertical-align: middle;">